 You could also use a toggle clasp here instead.
 They look much more interesting than lobster clasps but make it into one size only, which is great if it's for yourself as it means you get a perfect fit but less good if you're trying to sell the bracelet as it won't fit as many potential customers.

-The completed bracelet.
+The completed bracelet using 6mm round glass beads.